 The Strong’s team of curators, historians, conservators, archivists, librarians, and technicians work diligently to preserve the museum’s collection of more than 510,000 items.
 Museum, library, and archives collections are stored in controlled temperature and relative humidity conditions that ensure materials will be preserved for years to come.
 New acquisitions and donations to the collection are examined for pests, rehoused in archival storage materials, and documented before storage as part of preventive conservation.
 Conservators perform preventive care to maintain objects in good condition, so the artifacts can be gently handled and securely placed in storage without damage.

 Many museum objects enter the collection with signs of play and use.
 When items arrive with signs of damage or wear, the museum carefully conserves them to maintain their appearance, meaning, and material integrity.
-Conservation treatment such as cleaning and repair work is performed by specialized professionals who are trained to work on dolls, toys, tabletop games, and arcade games.
-The Strong’s collection of video games and related archives hold electronic media that is preserved through digital storage and migration.
+Conservation treatment such as cleaning and repair work is performed by specialized professionals who are trained to work on dolls, toys, tabletop games, and video games.

 View The Strong’s Digital Preservation Handbook.